-14.025 RELATION TO OTHER AUDIT REQUIREMENTS
+14.025 OTHER AUDIT REQUIREMENTS

-Subrecipients required to procure annual single audits in accordance with the provisions of 2 CFR Part 200 Uniform Guidance must include Grant Subaward expenditures in total, or by cost category, in the Schedule of Federal Assistance.
-Subrecipients that elect to conduct a Grant
+Subrecipients required to procure annual single audits in accordance with the provisions of 2 CFR Part 200 Uniform Guidance must include Grant Subaward expenditures in total, or by cost category, in the Schedule of Expenditures of Federal Awards.
+Subrecipients that elect to conduct a Grant Subaward-specific audit, or a Financial Statement audit must ensure the audit is conducted in accordance to Generally Accepted Government Auditing Standards (GAGAS) requirements and must provide a copy of the audit to Cal OES.